Christianity and Judaism: Jewish self-identification

 Since the adoption of the Amidah, the acknowledgement of God through the declaration from Isaiah 6:3: "Kadosh [holy], kadosh, kadosh, is HaShem, Master of Legions; the whole world is filled with His glory" as a replacement for the study of Torah, which is a daily obligation for Jews, and sanctifies God in itself.
 This allows the Jewish people as a community to strive and, over the course of history, fulfill the prophecy "I, the Lord, have called you in righteousness, and will hold your hand and keep you.
-And I will establish you as a covenant of the people, for a light unto the nations." (i.e., a role model) It additionally allows them to fulfill a part of the divine intent of bringing about an age of peace and sanctity where ideally a faithful life and good deeds should be ends in themselves, not means (see also Jewish principles of faith).
+And I will establish you as a covenant of the people, for a light unto the nations."
+It additionally allows them to fulfill a part of the divine intent of bringing about an age of peace and sanctity where ideally a faithful life and good deeds should be ends in themselves, not means (see also Jewish principles of faith).

 According to Christian theologian Alister McGrath, the Jewish Christians affirmed every aspect of then-contemporary Second Temple Judaism with the addition of the belief that Jesus was the Messiah, with Isaiah 49:6, "an explicit parallel to 42:6" quoted by Paul the Apostle in Acts 13:47 and reinterpreted by Justin Martyr.
 According to Christian writers, most notably Paul, the Bible teaches that people are, in their current state, sinful, and the New Testament reveals that Jesus is both the Son of man and the Son of God, united in the hypostatic union, God the Son, God made incarnate; that Jesus' death by crucifixion was a sacrifice to atone for all of humanity's sins, and that acceptance of Jesus as Savior and Lord saves one from Divine Judgment, giving Eternal life.
 Jesus is the mediator of the New Covenant.
-His famous Sermon on the Mount is considered by some Christian scholars to be the proclamation of the New Covenant ethics, in contrast to the Mosaic Covenant of Moses from Mount Sinai.
+His Sermon on the Mount is considered by some Christian scholars to be the proclamation of the New Covenant ethics, in contrast to the Mosaic Covenant of Moses from Mount Sinai.

-Some scholars, like Margaret Barker, propose that early Christianity has roots in First Temple Israelite religion, which is dubbed as the "Temple Theology".
-Baker's work has been criticized for engaging in parallelomania and failing to engage in the broader scholarly literature, but it has gained some religious and academic support.
+Some scholars, like Margaret Barker, propose that early Christianity has roots in First Temple Israelite religion, which is dubbed the "Temple Theology".
+Barker's work has been criticized for engaging in parallelomania and failing to engage in the broader scholarly literature, but it has gained some religious and academic support.